Other Lists of Great Books

 - Everyman's Library (Random House)

-- Loeb Classical Library - The great works of ancient Greek and Latin, in English and in the original languages.
-A new series, I Tatti, will cover the Latin classics of the Italian Renaissance (Harvard University Press)
+- Loeb Classical Library - The great works of ancient Greek and Latin, in the original languages side-by-side with the English translation

 - Modern Library (Random House)